AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 1. Apply changes and close Power Query Editor.
 2. Load transformed data into the Power BI data model.
 3. Establish relationships between tables if multiple tables are used.
-4. Create visualizations:
-   - Bar charts showing sales by branch.
-   - Line charts for monthly sales trends.
-   - Tables displaying profit margins.
+4. Create Measures for the columns previously marked in the red rectangle:
+   - Quantity.
+   - Sales.
+   - COGS.
+   - Profit.